Skip to content

 The world’s current largest payment system when it comes to volume is the SWIFT system, a Belgium-based organization that processes around 5 trillion dollars per day, or over 1.25 quadrillion dollars per year.

-These are mighty numbers in comparison to bitcoin, which has only moved 3.5 billion dollars in volume within the last 24hrs on the day this article was written.
+These are mighty numbers in comparison to bitcoin, which has only moved 3.5 billion dollars in metric volume within the last 24hrs on the day this article was written.

 Banking the unbanked